Taking your mental health to heart

 📵 Take a break from screens

 Social media and video games provide ample opportunities to have fun and stay in touch with others.
-But too much screen time can affect youth mental health: it can cause you to have trouble concentrating, and it might make you forget to be active or get quality face time with your friends.
-Establish how much screen time you need each day, and make sure to set some time aside for your loved ones.
+But too much screen time can affect your mental health: For instance, it can cause you to have trouble concentrating and prevent you from being active or getting quality face time with your friends.
+Decide how much screen time you really need each day, and make sure to set some time aside for the people you care about.

 Find a trustworthy adult to confide in

-Talking about things like love, sex, alcohol, or depression can be hard because you might feel like you’re disappointing or being judged by others.
-But speaking freely will help you feel better and make healthier decisions.
+Talking about things like love, sex, alcohol, or depression can be hardit’s natural to worry about letting people down or being judged by others.
+But talking openly and honestly about these tough topics will help you feel better and make healthier decisions.

 Learn more